 Traditionally, when someone makes an inquiry, we follow up with emails, phone calls and a site visit so we can get to know each other; learn what you would like done and establish how we might work together.
-This year has started off busy and continues busy.
-I am concerned because we are not able to maintain the level of connection I’d like.
-To try to provide you with the information you are looking for and establish if we might be a good fit for you, we will be increasing telephone and internet based communications - decreasing initial site visits.
-To make our communications more meaningful, I wonder if you will share your project address, links or pictures of your existing place, designs you like and maybe even sketches?
+Because it’s been so busy, I am not keeping up with communications.
+To try to provide you with the information you are looking for at first contacts, we will be increasing email communications.
+To make our communications more effective, I wonder if you will share your project address, pictures of existing, and of designs you like and maybe even sketches?

 In 2014, I attended a talk by Doctor Trevor Hancock who studies the social and health effects of us spending increasing time indoors.
 Today, I found the article "The Indoor Generation: How light and air quality affect our well-being" https://paidpost.nytimes.com/velux/the-indoor-generation.html?tbs_nyt=2018-may-nytnative_morein&cpv_dsm_id=190427743 in The New York Times paid for by VELUX the window people https://www.velux.ca/en .
 I hope you will read the Times'/Velux article and consider elements for your renovation https://www.velux.ca/en/indoorgeneration

 We meet with you on site to discuss your plans and how we might work together.